Japanese Giant Salamander Conservation Experience

 35,000 yen per additional person (up to 6 people total)

-Optional: Special Dinner at Mikuri
+2) Special Dinner at Mikuri

 For an unforgettable dining experience, we highly recommend Mikuri — a beautifully restored traditional restaurant.
 The chef, trained in French cuisine, offers a refined fusion of French and Japanese dishes using seasonal, locally sourced ingredients.